-It is expected that this may be the least popular policy since healthy consumers will choose more cost-effective contracts and many unhealthy consumers may not be able to afford this contract, especially without government assistance.
+These plans are the least popular policy, since healthy consumers will choose more cost-effective contracts and many unhealthy consumers may not be able to afford this contract, especially without government assistance.
 Since changes to plans can be made every year (during Open Enrollment), if an expensive chronic medical condition exists, it may be wise to switch to the Platinum plan.
 And conversely, if major medical conditions are no longer expected, you can consider downgrading benefits to save some money.

 NOTE: Although CIGNA does not offer non-business coverage here in Ohio, they do provide a good explanation of Metal plan benefits and their differences.
-Since premium tax subsidies effect each tier differently, it’s important to recognize the plans that offer the best options.
+Since premium tax subsidies affect each tier differently, it’s important to recognize the plans that offer the best options.
 Maximum out-of-pocket expenses are as important as the policy deductible.

 Additional Specific Information:

 The cost of the metal policies will be determined by your age, where you live, the insurance company you select, whether you smoke and the size of your family.
-For example, it is likely that Anthem Blue Cross premiums will be different than Medical Mutual premiums.
+For example, Anthem Blue Cross premiums are different than Medical Mutual premiums.
 And of course, a smoker will pay more than a non-smoker.
 Moving to a neighboring county could easily increase or decrease the rates, and also provide less (or more) policy options.

 If your individual income is more than $50,000 or your household income is more than $95,000 (assuming a family of four), you may find that policies made available as “Non-Exchange” may be beneficial.
 Although still offered by major carriers and also containing the required essential health benefits, these policies may be lower in cost and contain much broader participation of doctors and hospitals.
 And they will still have to meet the same requirements of other Metal plans in the Ohio Health Exchange.